Hands up who likes a little pampering ? Our selection of luxury and boutique hotels in Palma and beyond offers just that.

 In the low seasons these hotels offer unbelievable rates and when combined with the MallorcanTonic Special Promo codes you can save even more, enjoy treats on arrival such as a room upgrade and bottle of cava.

 Don´t go `dashing through the snow with a one horse open sleigh ´, come and visit Palma!
 Mallorca is on average ten degrees warmer than any northern European city and you can enjoy at least 6 or 7 hours of sunshine and daylight.

 Every street, plaza and avenue is ablaze and Palma should win first prize of any city in Europe for putting on the best display at this festive time of year.

-Christmas markets in and around Palma run from early December and into January to the eve of the festival of ´The Three Kings`on 5th January.
-Favourites are Poble Español in Palma (1st – 10th December) , the Puerto Portals Christmas Market ( 20th December – 6th January) and Port Adriano Ice Park and Christmas Market (21 December – 6 January ).
+Christmas markets in and around Palma run from early December until the festival of ´The Three Kings`on 5th January.
+Favourites are Poble Español in Palma (5th – 15 th December) , the Puerto Portals Christmas Market ( 19th December – 6th January) and Port Adriano Ice Park and Market (20 December – 6 January ).